Bengali cuisine: Chittagong

-Chittagonian culinary tradition is mostly known for Mezban and mixed rice dishes like kala bhuna, which has shoulder pieces of beef and traditional spices.
+Chittagonian Bengali culinary tradition is mostly known for Mezban and mixed rice dishes like kala bhuna, which has shoulder pieces of beef and traditional spices.
 Dried fish (shutki) is more available in the Chittagong region than in other parts of Bengal.

 Mezban

 Mezban (locally known as Mejjan) is the Bengali word for special occasion feasts in the Chittagong region of Bangladesh.
 Historically Mezbani is a traditional regional feast where people are invited to enjoy a meal with white rice and beef, besides other dishes rich in animal fat and dairy.
 It is held on the occasions such as death anniversary, birth anniversary, celebrating successes, launching of a new business, entry into a new house, the birth of a child, marriage, aqiqah and circumcision, ear piercing of girls and naming of the newborn.
 The invitation of the Mezban ceremony generally remains open for all and various people to different places and neighbourhoods convey the invitation for the feast.
 In urban areas, attending a mezban is by invitation only.
 Usually, the consumption of food at Mezbani takes place from morning to afternoon.

 Beef-based dishes are preferred by Bengali Muslims and are a symbol of social prestige for a Mezban feast.
 The rich and the poor arrange feasts on various occasions as much as circumstances allow them.
 It has a distinct style of cooking and proper Mezban meat demands a certain skill; for example: The unique beef curry served in this feast is known as Mezbani gosht, that carries a distinctive recipe, knowledge of which is essentially confined within the Chittagonian cooks.

 Fish is used instead of beef while cooking Mezban in Hindu tradition.
 The Hindu community of Chittagong organises Mezbani each year under the banner of "Chittagong Parishad", with curries made from fish, vegetable and dried fish.